The Board of Directors

 Mr. De Prycker was CEO of Barco between 2002 and 2009.
 Under his leadership he focused on, and made the company grow in, markets using displays such as the medical, digital cinema, control and airline industry, and spinning off the non-core product lines such as graphics, textile and subcontracting.

-He is also a member of the board of directors of several companies, including EVS, Newtec, Sentiance, Anteryon and Venture Spirit.
+He is also a member of the Board of directors of several companies, including EVS, Newtec, Sentiance, Molecubes and Anteryon.

 Mr. De Prycker holds a Ph.D. in Computer Sciences, a Master of Science in Electronics from the University of Ghent, as well as an MBA from the University of Antwerp.

 Mrs. Durez served as Chief Financial and Accounting Officer at bpost until January 2006, when she became Chairman of the Board, a position she held until June 2014.
 She is a member of the Board of directors of several companies, including Ethias DC.

 Mrs. Durez was also Professor of Financial Management and Analysis at the University of Mons-Hainaut until 2000.
 She has also served as a member of the High Council of Corporate Auditors and the Committee of Accounting Standards and as a special emissary at the Cabinet for Communication and State Companies.

 She has been a member of the Royal Academy of Belgium (Technology and Society Action) since 2010.
 She served as a regent of the National Bank of Belgium.

 Mrs. Durez graduated as a Commercial Engineer and holds a PhD in Applied Economics from the University of Brussels (ULB).

 A 'magna cum laude' graduate in Economics at UCL (Brussels, Belgium), Mr. Levaux began his career at the age of 22 at the head of a small struggling company in Liège, at the time employing some 100 people.
 Four years later the company was turned around, developed, and was merged with a large international group.